s28712/IsoDev/README.md

 # IsoDev
-A easy and lightweight way to created isolated, virtualized development environments
+An easy and lightweight way to created isolated, virtualized development environments